Endowment Value: $246.8 million (June 2019)

 Other Sustainable Investing Practices and News

-In 2007, the Trustees of Loyola’s Office of Finance established the Shareholder Advocacy Committee (SAC) comprising students, faculty, and staff, to engage with companies n concerning their practices and policies, work with similar initiatives to advance sustainability goals, advise the University on shareholder voting, and research and provide information to the university regarding ESG issues.
+In 2007, the Trustees of Loyola’s Office of Finance established the Shareholder Advocacy Committee (SAC) allowing students, faculty, and staff to engage with companies concerning their practices and policies, work with similar initiatives to advance sustainability goals, advise the University on shareholder voting, and research and provide information to the university regarding ESG investment.

 Following years of conversation regarding divestment, the Loyola University Chicago Senate voted in 2015 to recommend full divestment of direct ownership of fossil fuels within eighteen months and divestment from commingled funds that include fossil fuels within five years.
 Ultimately, the board of trustees decided to develop a more comprehensive approach to negatively screen investments.

-In 2016, Loyola University Chicago amended their Investment Policy to include Responsible and Sustainable Investing Principles.
+In 2016, Loyola University Chicago amended its investment policy to include Responsible and Sustainable Investing Principles.
 Their policy recognizes the need for them to align their investment practices with their mission and their Jesuit and Catholic traditions.
 Additionally, the policy states that investment decisions will be made with the consideration of “incorporating environmental, social and governance factors as core components of decision-making and risk management, impact and solutions-based investments, engagement, proxy voting, and evaluation of the economic merits of current and potential investments taking into account governance practices, environmental or social impact, and regulatory and reputational risks.”

 Loyola University Chicago is a participant or member of the following Initiatives & Commitments:

-In December 2014, the University of Massachusetts created the Socially Responsible Investing Advisory Committee.
+In December 2014, the University of Massachusetts created the Socially Responsible Investing Advisory Committee (SRIAC).
 The SRIAC receives complaints or concerns raised by the UMass community regarding social injury resulting from the Foundation’s investments, evaluates them, and makes recommendations to the Foundation.
-By 2015, the Foundation had begun to formally incorporate ESG criteria into its investment analysis.
+By 2015, the Foundation formally incorporated ESG criteria into its investment analysis.
 Part of this process of incorporating ESG criteria included launching a Social Choice Fund.

-In response to a series of campus developments including a 2015 petition initiated by the student group, the UMass Fossil Fuel Divestment Campaign, in May 2016 the Board of Directors of the UMass Foundation voted unanimously to divest its endowment from direct holdings in fossil fuels.
+In response to student activism, the Board of Directors of the UMass Foundation voted unanimously to divest its endowment from direct holdings in fossil fuels in May 2016.
 This accomplishment made UMass the first major public university to divest in fossil fuels.